 Your Thanksgiving guests will truly appreciate this beautiful tree decorated just for the occasion.
 It compliments the holiday with warm, natural earth tones and Fall decor.
-The addition of the handmade wood slice chalkboard ornaments reminds us to be grateful for all the things.
+And the addition of the handmade wood slice chalkboard ornaments reminds us to be grateful for all the things.

 I made these ornaments using wood slices and added the words to best represent Fall.
 How fun would it be to add all the names of your family coming for Thanksgiving dinner?
 They would love finding their name on the tree.

-Use a dark chalky paint and apply just in the center of the wood slice.
+Just use a dark chalky paint and apply in the center of the wood slice.

-Using a Cricut Maker or other vinyl cutting machine cut out words from matte sticker paper for all things you are grateful.
-You could also handpaint onto the wood slice or use a chalk pen.
-Drill a small hole at center top and add jute string for a hanger.
+Then using a Cricut Maker or other vinyl cutting machine cut out words from matte sticker paper for all things you are grateful.
+You could also hand paint onto the wood slice or use a chalk pen.
+Lastly drill a small hole at center top and add jute string for a hanger.

 Gather your remaining Fall themed decorations and fill up that tree!
 Having a decorated tree for Thanksgiving is a bit unexpected and your friends and family will enjoy this special nod to the season.
-For those younger guests keep them occupied with a pie coloring free printable, they can make the pies however they like best.
+For those younger guests keep them occupied with a pie coloring free printable.
+Let them color and make the pies however they like best.

 To decorate this Thanksgiving tree I used the following items:

 - wood slice ornaments